souvikita/RH15D_WSSP/README.md

    ```
    conda activate rh15d_exercises
    ```
 4. And a final step would be to install `Jupyter lab`.
 We will need it to follow the exercise notebooks and visualize the output of RH 1.5D.
-To install it simply type `conda install -c conda-forge jupyterlab`
+To install it, simply type `conda install -c conda-forge jupyterlab`

-Once you have followed all the above steps and have everything installed you can check them by typing `jupyter lab` in your terminal session and do
+Once you have followed all the above steps and have everything installed, you can check them by typing `jupyter lab` in your terminal session and do
 ```
 import numpy
 import scipy